greyhammer/SPT-Mods/README.md

 * [Waypoints - Expanded Bot Patrols And Navmesh](https://hub.sp-tarkov.com/files/file/1119-waypoints-expanded-bot-patrols-and-navmesh/) v1.2.0

 ### Contributing
-Please create feature branch, and increment VERSION according to https://semver.org/
-Update CHANGELONG with your changes
+Please create feature branch, and increment VERSION according to https://semver.org/ Update CHANGELOG with your changes.
-Then create Pull Request from your feature branch to main branch
+Then create Pull Request from your feature branch to main branch.
-After PR is approved it will trigger CI/CD pipeline and release generation
+After PR is approved it will trigger CI/CD pipeline and create a new release.